Ricky Steamboat: In other media

 Steamboat appears in 14 wrestling video games; he made his video game debut in WCW: World Championship Wrestling in 1989.
 He later appeared in WCW SuperBrawl Wrestling in 1994 and later Legends of Wrestling in 2001, Legends of Wrestling II in 2002 and Showdown: Legends of Wrestling in 2004.
 He made his WWE video game debut in WWE SmackDown vs. Raw 2011 in 2010, and has since appeared in WWE All Stars, WWE '12, WWE 2K14, WWE 2K16 (two versions; one DLC), WWE 2K17 and WWE 2K18 as an unlockable character, WWE 2K19 as DLC in the game's Ric Flair-themed "Wooooo!"
 Collector's edition, in WWE 2K20 as an unlockable character, and in WWE 2K24 as part of the "40 Years of WrestleMania" Showcase.

 His most recent appearance was in WWE 2K25.

 On June 2, 2024, Steamboat was the subject of the Biography: WWE Legends.

 Personal life

 Blood is the older brother of professional wrestler Vic Steamboat.
-His son, Richard Jr. (born 1987), was a wrestler under the ring name Richie Steamboat.
+His son, Richard Jr. (born 1987), is a retired professional wrestler who wrestled under the ring name Richie Steamboat.